 Sharks are frequently in the headlines these days as a series of attacks across the globe has turned Shark Week into Shark Year.
 With an unusual number of publicized attacks on the US eastern seaboard, Reunion Island, Australia and in South Africa, hardly a week goes by where the media or local politicians don’t cry out for action to increase the safety of their beaches.
-Unfortunately surfers are in the cross-hairs on this one with the intense media following the first globally televised attack on Mick Fanning at the J-Bay Open.
+Unfortunately, surfers are in the cross-hairs on this one with the intense media following the first globally televised shark encounter of Mick Fanning at the J-Bay Open.
 Recognizing this issue, Surfer magazine had the threat of shark attacks as its cover story this month and surfers are divided on this issue in NSW and Western Australia.
 So what’s a surfer to do?

-As a marine biologist I look dimly upon any attempt to “tame” or control our wild ocean.
+As a marine biologist, I look dimly upon any attempt to “tame” or control our wild ocean.
 Because sharks are a natural and key component of a healthy ecosystem, I have concerns about the effects of shark hunts and culls on dwindling shark populations and ocean ecosystems, already over-stressed by a wide variety of human impacts.
-But as a surfer I understand the strong desire to be in the ocean every day, to be able to surf and feel relatively safe while pursuing my lifestyle, one largely free from the worry of being attacked by an aggressive shark.
+But as a surfer, I understand the strong desire to be in the ocean every day, to be able to surf and feel relatively safe while pursuing my lifestyle, one largely free from the worry of being attacked by an aggressive shark.
 We all care about the ocean but we don’t want to risk our life doing what we love.

 This situation sets up a dilemma for surfers, one I discuss here.
-Can we make the ocean safer for surfers and other beach goers without harmful impacts to the ocean?
+Can we make the ocean safer for surfers and other beachgoers without harmful impacts to the ocean?
 Are there things we can do to reduce the risk of attacks?
-After looking at the this issue scientifically my conclusion is maybe.
+After looking at this issue scientifically my conclusion is maybe.
 But as is usually the case the devil is in the details.
 And on this one, perhaps one of the most seminal issues to face surfers beyond climate change, the details are important.
 However, one fact remains: no matter what we do there is no way to eliminate the threat of shark attacks.
 It is part of what we do, and like drowning, an inherent risk in the sport.

 So here’s a brief review of the current methods used to respond to shark attacks, including hunts, culls, barriers, beach closures, spotters, and research and education.
 There is quite a bit of scientific literature on the subject, much of it summarized in an excellent paper by Curtis et al. (2012).
 I’ve also included direct links to many of the regional reports in case you want to dig deeper on your own.
 Because ultimately I believe it is up to each and every individual surfer to make this decision for themselves.

 One response to an attack is to initiate a public shark hunt in the hopes of capturing the specific shark that caused an attack.
-The most well know example is the “Twelve Days of Terror” which occurred during a series of five shark attacks in New Jersey in 1916 (Fernicola, 2001) on which the movies Jaws is likely based.
-Under this scenario the public is recruited to hunt sharks by any means possible as a large uncoordinated, but hopefully successful “hunt” for the responsible shark.
+The most well-known example is the “Twelve Days of Terror” which occurred during a series of five shark attacks in New Jersey in 1916 (Fernicola, 2001) on which the movies Jaws is likely based.
+Under this scenario, the public is recruited to hunt sharks by any means possible as a large uncoordinated, but hopefully successful “hunt” for the responsible shark.
 Similar hunts have occurred in Australia and South Africa and have been proposed in Hawaii.

 Pro: Although it is possible the culprit shark could be caught, this is rarely the case.
 The hunt may satisfy the political goals of “doing something” in response to a shark attack and help calm the public.